NicoAmatullo/blm-instagram-bot/README.md

 Annotated by Jason Li for Parsons School of Design

+## The rest of this Readme is true to the original document

 # blm-instagram-bot
  Instagram bot that informs users using the BlackLivesMatter tag to post solid images that they may be accidentally hiding important information about the movement.
 ![Demonstration 1](https://i.imgur.com/cbW2vEY.png)